corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 * **non-initiating flows** finalise a transaction without the involvement of a counterpart flow.
 * **initiating flows** initiate a counterpart (responder) flow.

-The main difference between these two types of flow relate to how the CorDapp can be upgraded.
+The main difference between these two types of flow is how the CorDapp can be upgraded.

 Non-initiating flows can't be upgraded to the new `FinalityFlow` in a backwards compatible way.
 Changes to these flows need to be deployed simultaneously to all the nodes, using a *lockstep deployment*.